bibleexchange/courses/church-history/100_apostolic-church/apostolic-church.md

 The city caught on fire which caused the gold to melt between the bricks.
 Soldiers took apart the temple brick by brick to retrieve the gold.
 This event fulfilled the prophecy of Jesus concerning the temple.

-> Mark 13:2&mdash;And Jesus answering said unto him, Seest thou these great buildings? there shallnot be left one stone upon another, that shall not be thrown down.
+> Mark 13:2&mdash;And Jesus answering said unto him, Seest thou these great buildings? there shall not be left one stone upon another, that shall not be thrown down.

 #### The animal sacrifices ceased when the temple was destroyed